AccumulateNetwork/accumulate-docs/getting-started/networks.md

 ## Devnet

 {% hint style="warning" %}
 NOTICE: The Devnet is now deprecated.
 The below information is no longer valid, and will be removed soon.
-You can still set up a Local Devnet - see for details.
+You can still set up a Local Devnet - see [local-devnet.md](../setup/local-devnet.md "mention") for details.
 {% endhint %}

 `https://devnet.accumulatenetwork.io`